nystudio107/craft-multi-environment/README.md

 ### Extending it

 If you have additional settings that need to be globally accessible, you can just add them to the `.env.php`.
-For example, let's say we need a private key for Stripe, you can add this to `.env.php`:
+For example, let's say we need a private key for Stripe, you can add this to `.env.php` by adding it to the `$craftenv_vars` array:

     // The private Stripe key.
-    putenv('CRAFTENV_STRIPE_KEY=' .
-'REPLACE_ME');
+    'STRIPE_KEY' => 'REPLACE_ME',

-By convention, all CME settings should be prefixed with `CRAFTENV_` for semantic reasons, and to avoid namespace collisions.
+CME will auto-prefix all settings in the `$craftenv_vars` with `CRAFTENV_` for semantic reasons, and to avoid namespace collisions.

-You should also update the `example.env.php` to include any settings you add, for reference.
+You should also update the `example.env.php` to include any settings you add, for reference and your team's reference.

 ### Accessing the settings in `general.php`